 - Bend the rules.
 Bots are loyal servants that only follow what you programmed them to do.
 Which is fine most of the time.
 The reason that businesses have clear policies is so they don't need to reinvent the wheel for each individual case.
 But sometimes, you might have to stray from the given path a bit to make your customer happy.
 If necessary, a human support agent should be able to deviate from your no-refunds policy, for example, while this would be non-negotiable for the bot.

 - Have all the answers.
 A good support agent knows how to handle even the trickiest situations in support and has the answer to exceptional circumstances.
-This is hard for chatbots to replicate which is why they are only good at covering common questions and situations.
+This is hard for chatbots to replicate, which is why they are only good at covering common questions and situations.

 - Understand your questions.
 When dealing with chatbots, you need to know exactly what you want to ask and phrase it in the correct way.
 If you don’t know the right term, chances are the bot won’t get it.
 At Userlike, for example, we have a “Widget Secret” and a “Widget Code” – two different things which look almost identical and are thus often mixed up.
-A chatbot wouldn’t notice when a customer is confusing these terms, giving her the wrong information.
+A chatbot wouldn’t notice when a customer is confusing these terms, giving them the wrong information.

 - Create an interaction that feels natural.
 Like all machines, bots force you to interact with them in a way they understand.
 Mostly, that means having to click through a bunch of path dependencies to express your interests.
-Instead of a natural dialogue, it feels more more like an interrogative question-answer situation.
-While it’s nice that a bot replies instantly, it can feel uncanny when it reacts inhumanly fast with large chunks of texts.
+Instead of a natural dialogue, it feels more like an interrogative question-answer situation.
+While it’s nice that a bot replies instantly, it can feel uncanny when it reacts inhumanly fast with large chunks of text.

 Chatbots and humans – a perfect match

 If chatbots and human support agents both have their unique capabilities and limits, why not get the best out of both worlds?
 Here are our tips for successfully using chatbots in support.